also traded as Greyhound

 The pub was renamed in 1986 by landlady Sue Frankland, who used to be a successful breeder of Dobermanns; ironically, dogs are not allowed in the pub.
 Sadly, Sue passed away in the latter part of 2016; the pub subsequently closed.
 Sue's family wanted to convert the pub to residential use and sell it off, but happily a planning inspector has ruled against this.

 The pub was built about 1600, with 18th and 19th century alterations.
-It can be seen on this old OS map from about 1902 (larger map)

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (**** Last Orders is a free local newsletter -